jolivain/trusted-firmware-a/docs/design_documents/measured_boot_poc.rst

-   platforms might have different needs and configurations (e.g. different SHA algorithms) and they might also use different types of TPM services (or even a different type of service to provide the attestation) and therefore the instuctions given here might not apply in such scenarios.
+   platforms might have different needs and configurations (e.g. different SHA algorithms) and they might also use different types of TPM services (or even a different type of service to provide the attestation) and therefore the instructions given here might not apply in such scenarios.

 Components
 ~~~~~~~~~~